Albania at the 2018 Winter Olympics

 Albania competed at the 2018 Winter Olympics in Pyeongchang, South Korea, which were held from 9 to 25 February 2018.
 The country's participation in Pyeongchang marked its fourth appearance at the Winter Olympics since its debut in 2006.
 The athlete delegation of the country was composed of two people: Erjon Tola and Suela Mëhilli in alpine skiing.
 The nation had aimed for a delegation of three or four athletes.

-PyeongChang 2018 marked the first time the Albanian Olympic team competed in South Korea as Albania did not attend the 1988 Summer Olympics in Seoul due to the North Korean boycott.

 Mëhilli first competed in the women's giant slalom though placed 53rd, and then did not finish in the Women's slalom.
 Two days later, Tola competed in the men's giant slalom and placed 47th.
 He then placed 36th in the men's slalom.
 Thus, Albania has yet to win a Winter Olympic medal.

 Background

 The 2018 Winter Olympics were held in Pyeongchang, South Korea, from 9 to 25 February 2018.
 This edition marked the nation's fourth appearance at the Winter Olympics since its debut at the 2006 Winter Olympics in Turin, Italy.
 The nation had never won a medal at the Winter Olympics, with its best performance coming from alpine skier Erjon Tola placing 35th in the men's giant slalom at the 2006 Winter Games.